The Rise of Drone Photography: A Beginner’s Guide to Capturing Stunning Aerial Shots

 6. Lighting Considerations

-- Weather Conditions: Overcast days can offer diffused lighting, while clear skies provide vibrant colors.
+Lighting dramatically impacts the mood and quality of your photographs.
+Shoot during the Golden Hours (early morning or late afternoon) when the sun provides soft, warm light, reducing harsh shadows.
+Overcast days can offer diffused lighting, while clear skies provide vibrant colors.
 Always monitor weather forecasts to plan your sessions.

 7. Camera Settings